The Best Double Sided Carpet Tape for Keeping Rugs from Sliding on Resin Decks

 Final Verdict

-If you are asking, "Will this work well on outdoor resin decking without melting?" the answer with All Flooring Now Double Sided Carpet Tile Tape is a definitive yes.
+If you are asking, "Will this work well as outdoor carpet tape for deck applications without melting?" the answer with All Flooring Now Double Sided Carpet Tile Tape is a definitive yes, and it secures rugs to decks effectively.

 While other tapes treat heat as an afterthought, this tape was built with the understanding that outdoor flooring is an "extreme" environment.
 By utilizing an acrylic-based adhesive and a reinforcing mesh, it manages the two biggest threats to deck-mounted carpets: UV degradation and thermal softening.